 Ashadhi Ekadashi Vrat- When Lord Vishnu Begins His Slumber

-Ashadhi Ekadashi Vrat is the 11th Lunar night during the Shukla Paksha (waxing phase) of the Moon which falls in the month of Ashadhi (June-July as per Gregorian calendar).
+Ashadhi Ekadashi Vrat is the 11th Lunar night during the Shukla Paksha (waxing phase) of the Moon, which falls in the month of Ashadhi (June-July as per the Gregorian calendar).
 It is most widely celebrated in Maharashtra.
 It marks the period of holy Chaturmas (four-month period) according to Vedic literature.
 This period is spent on fasting and penance.
 It ends with the Prabodhini Ekadashi of Kartik month (October-November).

 It is believed that during this time, Lord Vishnu leans back on the Shesha Naga he is lying upon and closes his eyes as it floats through the cosmic ocean of Ksheer Sagar (Ocean of Milk).
 This period is referred to as Chaturmas in Vedic culture.
 Usually, auspicious activities are avoided during this time.
-There would be no celebration in temples and marriage ceremonies are rare.
-The period ends four months later on the Prabodhini Ekadashi or Dev Uthani Ekadashi during the Kartik month when Lord Vishnu opens his eyes.
+There would be no celebration in temples, and marriage ceremonies are rare.
+The period ends four months later on the Prabodhini Ekadashi or Devutthani Ekadashi

-When is Ashadi Ekadashi 2021?
+When is Ashadhi Ekadashi 2022?

-Tithi and Puja Muhurat for Ashadhi Ekadashi 2021
+Tithi and Puja Muhurat for Ashadhi Ekadashi 2022

-|Ekadashi Tithi Begins
+|Ekadashi Tithi Starts

 |Ekadashi Tithi Ends

-|Hari Vasara End Moment
+|Hari Vasara End Time

-|Dwadashi End Moment
+|Dwadashi End Time

-The rituals of Ashadi Ekadashi Vrat
+The rituals of Ashadhi Ekadashi Vrat

 The legend associated with Ashadhi Ekadashi Vrat

 Once upon a time, there lived a king named Mandhata.
 During his reign, prosperity flourished in his kingdom.
 His subjects led a happy and content life under his rule.
 Then ill omens started to appear.
-Rains ceased and crops were ruined.
+Rains ceased, and crops were ruined.
 The kingdom reeled under the grip of drought and famine.
 As the best of his ministers failed to come up with a solution, King Mandhata himself took up the task.
 He toured the land of Bharath to find a way to mitigate the suffering of his people.
-He gained an audience with Sage Angira who advised him to have his subjects observe fast on the Ekadashi of the month of Ashada, and involve themselves in the worship of Lord Vishnu all through the day.
+He gained an audience with Sage Angira who advised him to have his subjects observe fast on the Ekadashi of the month of Ashada and involve themselves in the worship of Lord Vishnu all through the day.